pboivin/filament-peek/docs/page-previews.md

 }
 ```

-Optionnaly, if your Blade view expects a `$page` variable, add the `getPreviewModalDataRecordKey()` method to define the variable name:
+Optionally, if your Blade view expects a `$page` variable, add the `getPreviewModalDataRecordKey()` method to define the variable name:

 ```php
 protected function getPreviewModalDataRecordKey(): ?string